census-instrumentation/opencensus-node/examples/stats/web_client_monitoring/README.md

 <img src='https://github.com/alexamies/opencensus-node/examples/stats/web_client_monitoring/stackdriver_dashboard.png'/>

 ## Troubleshooting
-If you monitoring data does not show up in Stackdriver, check the GCP [API Dashboard](https://cloud.google.com/apis/docs/monitoring) for the Cloud Monitoring API and the [App Engine logs](https://cloud.google.com/appengine/articles/logging) for errors in the
+If your monitoring data does not show up in Stackdriver, check the GCP [API Dashboard](https://cloud.google.com/apis/docs/monitoring) for the Cloud Monitoring API and the [App Engine logs](https://cloud.google.com/appengine/articles/logging) for errors in the